QuickBASIC/MoneroFlags/README.md

 # MoneroFlags
-A pack of Monero flags for use in Kerbal Space Program.
+A pack of Monero cyrptocurrency flags for use in Kerbal Space Program.

 Available on the [CKAN](https://github.com/KSP-CKAN/CKAN) as `MoneroFlags`.

 To learn more about the Monero cryptocurrency.
 Visit [getmonero.org](https://www.getmonero.org) or join us on [/r/Monero](https://www.reddit.com/r/Monero/).